-The Toronto Film Society presented It’s Love I’m After on Sunday, December 9, 2012 in a double bill with Theodora Goes Wild, as part of the Season 65 Sunday Afternoon Film Buff Series.
+The Toronto Film Society presented It’s Love I’m After (1937) on Sunday, December 9, 2012 in a double bill with Theodora Goes Wild, as part of the Season 65 Sunday Afternoon Film Buffs Series, Programme 3.

 Child actress BONITA (“Bunny”) GRANVILLE was born into a theatrical family, and already had years of stage experience before making her movie debut at 9 in Westward Passage (1932).
 Her startlingly intense portrayal of a vicious school girl in William Wyler’s These Three (1936) brought her a nomination for the Best Supporting Actress Oscar, making her the youngest person (14) ever nominated at the time.
 (Though the Juvenile Academy Award existed from 1935-1961, some child performances continued to be nominated in the adult categories if the overall film was adult in nature.
 The others include 11-year-old Brandon De Wilde for Shane in 1953, 17-year-old Sal Mineo in 1955 for Rebel Without a Cause and 11-year-old Patty McCormack for The Bad Seed (1956) – none of whom won.
 When 16-year-old Patty Duke won Best Supporting Actress for The Miracle Worker (1963) in competition against adult actors, the juvenile award was finally scrapped.)